germany insider facts

 Historical Frankfurt attractions

-• Römerberg is Frankfurt's most important, and along with the cathedral behind the beautifully reconstructed houses, the oldest place of the city.
 In the local Hessian dialect, Römerberg is called "Frankfurt's Gut Stubb" (good living room).
 It has been the place of celebrations and executions, festivals and fairs for more than 1000 years.

-• The Römer has been Frankfurt's Town Hall since 1405.
+The Römer has been Frankfurt's town hall since 1405.
 Although many municipal office are in the building, including the registration office, visitors can access the Emporer's Hall (Kaisersaal) were kings and emporers held their coronation banquets.
 Portraits of all 52 emporers of the Holy Roman Empire are displayed in the Kaisersaal.

 The Römer's balcony has seen many famous people waving to the crowds.